It is no secret that illegal employment is widespread in the private sector. Many cleaning ladies and domestic helpers work…

 - if applicable, individual withholding tax according to the tariff notification of the cantonal tax administration

-- from CHF 1,777.50 monthly salary individual BVG contributions, the amount of which depends on the employee’s gender, age and salary
+- from CHF 1’837.50 monthly salary individual pension fund (BVG) contributions, the amount of which depends on the employee’s gender, age and salary

 Employers must pay the same contributions to the relevant compensation office as their domestic help.
 For the employer, the contributions are also calculated based on the employee’s gross wage.
 In addition, employers also pay contributions to the family equalization fund (FAK) and administrative costs to the compensation office.
 Both contributions differ from canton to canton.

-On the basis of the data we receive from you as an employer during registration with quitt., quitt. knows which social contributions, pension fund contributions or withholding tax are relevant to your employment relationship.
+On the basis of the data we receive from you as an employer during registration for our service, quitt knows which social contributions, pension fund contributions or withholding tax are relevant to your employment relationship.
 These contributions are deducted as part of payroll accounting and settled with the relevant authorities at the end of the year.
 All pay slips are available for download in your personal customer area.